ministryofjustice/hmpps-delius-alfresco-shared-terraform/README.md

 ## USING TERRAFORM

-A make has been created to orchestrate the container locally using docker-compose
+A makefile has been created to orchestrate the container locally using docker-compose

 Example